joallard/joallard.github.com/_drafts/2014-01-01-stalled-startup.md

 I applied to YC S13.
 The probable happened.
 I got rejected.
 To be fair, my application wasn't particularly stellar.
 Moving on.

 ### Being stuck is counter-productive in the bigger picture
 I come to the realization that being stuck in this state is not a productive make of my time.
 At worst, I could have this one fail, but at least, my time wouldn't be sucked up with this one.
 Actually, this is the worse.
 Having a zombie entertain your mind for so much time.
+Every hour that is wasted here is an hour that is not spent working on another project that could be successful.

 ## A bit of meta - more on fear of ridicule
 Even as of writing this post, I am thinking: I have to get that minimum image, that website in place to at least be able to use that .
 There's also a domain name I'm waiting for to expire.
 But we'll shush this one out.